R0ham/barbershop-lookbook/README.md

 # Hair Style Gallery

+Built using the Windsurf IDE with these models: GPT-5, Sonnet 4, SWE-1.
+Fully agentic AI implementation, with me (the human) supplying only creative vision and occassional debugging.

+## Description

-A modern web application built with React, Tailwind CSS, and Node.js to help users discover and explore hundreds of hairstyles to find their perfect look.
+A modern web application built on React, Tailwind CSS, and Node.js to help users discover and explore hairstyles to find their perfect look.

 ## Features